XiaHaochong98/Cradle_OSWorld/README.md

 <$skill_library$>

-Based on the above input, including input images, what should be the next step?
+Based on the above input, including input images, what should be the next steps or one step?
 You should think step-by-step, and give your reasoning process in the value of "reasoning".
-Then select one function from the provided list that best accomplishes the next part of the task.
-Fill the "action" with "None" the task is done and no action needs to be made.
+The maximum number of skills you can include in the "skill_steps" must obey the requirement in {<$task_description$>}.
+Fill the "skill_steps" with the sequence of functions you chose to perform, if the function has a parameter, you should also decide the parameter for it, if it does not have a parameter just output "function_name()".
+Output an empty "skill_steps" list if no action needs to be take further.
 You should only output a JSON file without other explanation, do not give a markdown of a JSON file, and respond with the string format.
 Your output should be in the following format:
 <$output_format$>
 """
 ```